-- If CP and RACF were both serviced, as shown by message VMFSRV1233I in the \$VMFSRV \$MSGLOG, then you must IPL the system using the CF2 PARM disk and you must specify NOAUTOLOG when you are prompted to enter IPL start options.
-Once the system is IPLed, enter the XAUTOLOG command to autolog the backup RACF server, RACMAINT.
-For more information, see "IPLing with a test level of the CPLOAD MODULE" on page 60. - If only RACF was serviced, then you must shutdown the production RACFVM server and bring up the new level of code on the backup RACF server, RACMAINT.
+- If CP and RACF were serviced, as shown by message VMFSRV1233I in the \$VMFSRV \$MSGLOG, you must IPL the system using the CF2 PARM disk and you must specify NOAUTOLOG when you are prompted to enter IPL start options.
+After the system is IPLed, issue the XAUTOLOG command to autolog the backup RACF server, RACMAINT.
+For more information, see "IPLing with a test level of the CPLOAD MODULE" on page 66. - If only RACF was serviced, you must shut down the production RACFVM server and bring up the new level of code on the backup RACF server, RACMAINT.
 To do this, log on to an authorized user (such as OPERATOR) and issue the following commands:

 '''

-QUERY SYSOPER (note the user ID)
+query sysoper (note the user ID)

-SET SYSOPER
+set sysoper

-FORCE RACFVM
+force racmaint

-XAUTOLOG RACMAINT
+xautolog racfvm

 '''